eossf/mitmproxy/README.md

-# FORK
+# Mitmproxy
+This is the fork of official mitmproxy github page.

 Mitmproxy is a forward and reverse proxy, launched by default on port 8080.
 (Ubuntu version)

-This is the fork of official mitmproxy github page.

 ## Setup the forward proxy